Yolandaokyere/RobotFirework/README.md

 The rules are no id or classes.
 These are only allowed to trigger the target selector & to link labels to input.

 # 📈Process 1
 At first is was a struggle to replace the id & classes.
-I used <h1,<h2,<h3 ect instead of the div-element to define the different elements of the robot.
+I used <h1,<h2,<h3 etcetera instead of the div-element to define the different elements of the robot.
 This method wasn't given the expected results.
 By replacing the <h's elements with section and by using the before & after elements I got the following results;

 ![2022-02-17](https://user-images.githubusercontent.com/97689634/156725304-e5fe7a89-a1e6-452e-b217-e3afd88264fd.png)

 # 📈Process 2
-During the holiday I have learned a lot about properties, root, values & how to make a linear formula.
+During the holiday I have learned a lot about properties, root, values & how to make a linear formula in code.
 Using the root propertie has been saving a lot of time to change values given to the elements.
 Root-propertie:
 ![2022-03-04 (69)](https://user-images.githubusercontent.com/97689634/156728804-a3f70059-3d3f-422d-a4d3-38b47aaf0198.png)